Blue Train (Japan): History

 However, as buses, airplanes, and the Shinkansen became faster, more popular, and sometimes cheaper, the Blue Trains saw a severe decline in ridership and therefore revenues.
 2005 ridership on sleeper trains traveling west from Tokyo was calculated as one fifth of that in 1987.
 For this and other reasons, such as aging equipment and a shortage of overnight staff, JR made plans to eliminate the majority of the overnight services.

 The Asakaze service connecting Hakata and Tokyo was eliminated in 2005, its average occupancy below 30 percent.
 The Hayabusa and Fuji were eliminated in March 2009.
 The daily Hokuriku train from Tokyo to Kanazawa was discontinued on 13 March 2010 along with its former Blue Train counterpart, the Noto.

 Services like the Cassiopeia (a Blue Train in all but color) retained some popularity among tourists until the completion of the Shinkansen line to Hokkaido.
-West Express Ginga is a counter example.
-Being a blue overnight train is often considered as not enough signs to list this train as a Blue Train.
-Having similar route to classic Ginga express, it uses completely different rolling stock and even the shade of blue (but not the logo) is far from original.
-It is obvious that the train is a reference to Blue Trains, but technically it has gone quite far from the original idea.